Should I get a term life insurance rider?

 On the other hand, if you'll need the flexibility to increase your death benefit over time, consider a guaranteed insurability rider.

-Considering a life insurance policy?
+Considering a whole life insurance policy?